 - The school will also endeavor to assist pupils with setting appropriate work to be completed at home when pupils for reason of longer term illness are unable to attend school.
 The school will also make every effort to liaise effectively with home tutors when home tutoring has been established.
 The guidelines set out by Shaftesbury High will be followed in consultation with AIO.

-- Pupils returning after lengthy absence will be monitored by AIO, Heads of Year and supported by tutors, subject staff and where needed the school’s Learning Mentor, Chaplain and The Routledge Centre.
+- Pupils returning after lengthy absence will be monitored by AIO, Heads of Year and supported by tutors, subject staff and where needed the school’s Counsellor, Chaplain and The Routledge Centre.

 - Issues of attendance and punctuality will be a standard agenda item at all year team meetings and all pastoral heads’ meetings.

-- Subject teachers should maintain regular checks on class attendance and insist on good punctuality.
-Vivo credits are awarded for 100% attendance on a weekly basis.
+- Subject teachers will maintain regular checks on class attendance and insist on good punctuality.
+Rewards are issued on a half termly basis for good attendance in celebration assemblies.

 - 100% attendance certificates are given to pupils at the end of each term.